googleforgames/agones/docs/create_gameserver.md

 ### 3. Connect to the GameServer

+> NOTE: if you have Agones installed on Google Kubernetes Engine, and are using Cloud Shell for your terminal, UDP is blocked.
+For this step, we recommend SSH'ing into a running VM in your project, such as a Kubernetes node.
+  You can click the 'SSH' button on the [Google Compute Engine Instances](https://console.cloud.google.com/compute/instances) page to do this.

 You can now communicate with the Game Server :

+> NOTE: if you do not have netcat installed
+  (i.e. you get a response of `nc: command not found`), you can install netcat by running `sudo apt install netcat`.

 ```
 nc -u {IP} {PORT}